roberiacono/riaco-was-this-helpful/README.txt

 = Can I disable the loading of styles or scripts? = Yes, you can disable the loading of styles or scripts from the plugin settings page.

+= How do I enable feedback on custom post types? = With the PRO version installed, the custom post types will automatically be available in the settings page.
+Simply select the desired custom post types to enable feedback.

 == Changelog ==

 = 1.4.3 =